Snippet-Curator/snippet-curator-docs/src/content/07_backup.md

 On **Mac**, you can find this folder under `~/Library/Application Support/snippet-curator`.

-In future releases, I'll add export support.
+In future releases, I'll add support to export notes to HTML.